Canine Behavioral Training

 We don't need to tell you that, just like people, each pet has their own distinct personality.
 It's wonderful that each and every dog is unique, however, some of their behaviors can create some pretty serious problems or even dangers to their health.

 That's where the team at Stoney Creek Veterinary Hospital can help.
-Our doctors can provide you with advice and medications to assist you in correcting common behavioral issues like chewing, spraying, digging, anxiety and aggression.
+Our team of Morton, PA veterinarians can provide you with advice and medications to assist you in correcting common behavioral issues such as chewing, spraying, digging, anxiety and aggression.

 Our veterinary team has quite extensive experience in helping dogs and their owners live in harmony.
 We can use a variety of treatments, pieces of advice and guidance as well as medications to help you manage your dog's behavioral issues.

 Behavior Training Options

 Our vets are able to provide the first stage of veterinary behavioral training for you and your pet.
 This is often enough, and many dogs have their needs addressed and behaviors curbed after their owner works with us to find solutions.

 However, more in-depth behavioral interventions may need to take place depending on how receptive to training your dog is and the nature of their behavioral issues.